Article extracted from a workshop & book called:

-The first is the one we deal with in the victim position and in that form stress is just a short word for saying: IT'S NOT MY FAULT!
+The First type, is the one we deal with in the victim position and in that form stress is just a short word for saying: IT'S NOT MY FAULT!

 I am sure you can recognise the victim-blame position again.
-Take a moment and think about the stress in your life.
+Take a moment and think about the stresses in your life.

-How did it originate?
+How did they originate?
 Work related, relationship, money issues?

-Did you cause it yourself, and if so, can you also solve it?
+Did you caused it yourself, and if so, can you also solve it?

-Emotions of grief, loss, sadness, confusion and anger which always follows in such situations will be highly stressful.
-Interestingly enough, all those emotions are more or less designed to help you overcome such a stressfull experience.
+Emotions of grief, loss, sadness, confusion and anger which always follows such situations will be highly stressful.
+Interestingly enough, all those emotions are more or less designed to help you overcome such a stressfull experiences.

-Each emotion in its right place, at the right time and for the right duration is helpful and positive, and turns only into a victim position if you indulge in one emotion and stay with it.
+Each emotion in its right place, at the right time and for the right duration is helpful and positive, and turns only into a negative or victim positions if you indulge in that emotion and stay with it.
 For example; being sad for the rest of your life and blaming your sadness on the person who died, or indulging in self pity.

 Still more victim positions to come.